msakr21/bitly-take-home/README.md

 ]
 ```

-If you'd like to count clicks for other years, use a difference csv file, or use a different json file then in the count_clicks_runner.rb replace the arguments shown below as needed:
+2) If you'd like to count clicks for other years, use a difference csv file, or use a different json file then in the count_clicks_runner.rb replace the arguments shown below as needed:

  `("2021", './data/decodes.json', './data/encodes.csv')`

+ 3) To run the tests, run `bundle exec rspec`

 <p align="right">(<a href="#top">back to top</a>)</p>